13588112254/littlefs/DESIGN.md

 only need to iterate over our metadata pairs and build the global state when the filesystem is mounted.

 You may have noticed that global state is very expensive.
-A copy is held in RAM, and even if global state returns to its null value, there may be a delta in every single metadata pair.
-What this means is that any global state must be kept extremely small.
-However, even with a strict budget, global state is very valuable, if only because it lets us solve the move problem.
+We keep a copy in RAM and a delta in an unbounded number of metadata pairs.
+Even if we reset the global state to its initial value we can't easily clean up the deltas on disk.
+For this reason, it's very important that we keep the size of global state bounded and extremely small.
+But, even with a strict budget, global state is incredibly valuable.

 --- <!-- TODO need this? -->

-So how do we solve the move problem?

-With global state we can store information describing any ongoing moves.
-We can create this move state atomically with the creation of the new file at our destination, and we can clear this move state atomically with the removal of the old file at our source.
+Now we can solve the move problem.
+We can create global state describing our move atomically with the creation of the new file, and we can clear this move state atomically with the removal of the old file.

 <!-- pic here -->

-If, when we build our global state during mount, we find information describing an ongoing move, this means that we lost power during a move and the file exists at both the source and destination.
-If this happens, we need to resolve the move before we write to the filesystem.
+If, after building our global state during mount, we find information describing an ongoing move, we know we lost power during a move and the file is duplicated in both the source and destination directories.
+If this happens, we can resolve the move using the information in the global state to remove on of the files.

 <!-- pic here? -->

+Global state gives us a powerful tool we can use to solve the move problem.
-The result is a completely atomic move operation which is also surprisingly performant.
-In the end the number of updates needed is the same as a naive non-atomic move.
-Additionally we can use the global state for other small bits of info, such as a flag indicating the possible existance of orphans.
+And the result is surprisingly performant, only needing the minimum number of states and using the same number of commits as a naive move.
+Additionally, global state gives us a bit of persistent state we can use for small improvements.

 **- old below -**